Skip to Content

 • Before squeezing the lemons, rub them on the countertop with your palm; this allows more lemon juice to release.

-• Do not simmer the soup after adding the tempered eggs.
-Doing so will cook the eggs further rather than temper them in the broth.
+• Do not simmer the soup after adding the eggs; doing so will cause the eggs to curdle.

 INSTANT POT CHIKHIRTMA